mbevc1/react/README.md

 # ReAcT
-Remote Execution Automation Control Tool
+Remote Execution Automation Control Tool (Remote Execution ACTions).

 ## Usage
 This simple tool can be used for remote execution and automation of tasks.

-Example will execute command on all devices in group1:
+Example will execute command on all devices in `group1`:
 ```bash
 # react -g group1 -c "<some_cmd>
 ```